Songs for a New World: Productions

-In July 2025, to celebrate the 30th anniversary of Songs for a New World, it was announced that the show would play at the Hammersmith Apollo for two performances on September 21, 2025.
-The concert, directed by Michael Longhurst and conducted by Jason Robert Brown himself, will star Tituss Burgess, Jordan Fisher, Shoshana Bean and Joy Woods.
+In July 2025, to celebrate the 30th anniversary of Songs for a New World, it was announced that the show would play at the Hammersmith Apollo in London for two performances on September 21, 2025.
+The concert, directed by Michael Longhurst and conducted by Jason Robert Brown himself, starred Tituss Burgess, Jordan Fisher, Shoshana Bean and Joy Woods.

 Cast recordings

 The 1996 Off-Broadway production was recorded by RCA and released in March 1997.
 Due to his contractual obligations to A&M Records, Porter could not record his performance for RCA, and so he was replaced by Ty Taylor.

 The 2018 Encores! production was recorded by Ghostlight Records and released in January 2019.